A1exLemesios/node-server/README.md

 - Make your changes

- - why not add another page, e.g 'Our Team' page.
+ - Why not add another route/page?
+E.g 'Our Team' page.

 - Restart the server